 There was a story in the Yorkshire Evening Post recently that I would like to bring to Parents and Carer’s attention around a change in Snapchat App.
 We are aware that many of our pupils use Snapchat.
 The new feature is a tracker where you can view the exact location of your friends including their actually street and house on a map.
 This essentially means that anyone could see the exact location of your child.
 Obviously, we thought that parents may be quite alarmed about this and have received advice that if you change your settings to “ghost mode” then no one can see where you are.
 The new feature is only found in the most recent updates version and if you ask your child to go to “selfie mode” on the camera, zoom out and it will give you the option of changing to who can see your location.
 We urge you to ensure that your child has changed their setting.
 We have further information on E-Safety on the Parents Section of our website.

 The department for Education (DfE) defines bullying as:

 “Behavior by an individual or group, usually repeated over time, that intentionally hurts another individual or group, either physically or emotionally.”

-of technology such as computers or mobile phones to do this.
+This also includes the use of technology such as computers or mobile phones to do this.
 The difference is often that cyberbullying can seem to be anonymous and can therefore result in a greater feeling of isolation and helplessness for the victim.